A study on certain bounds of the rna number and some characterizations of the parity signed graphs: Characteristics of graphs associated with the rna number

-\subsection{Characteristics of graphs associated with the rna number}
+\section{Characteristics of graphs associated with the rna number}

 Before we move to the characterizations section, we shall prove some results.
 Let $S(G)$ be the set of spanning trees of a graph \(G\).
-Let $(G,\sigma_{rna})$ be the parity signed graph with a signature $\sigma_{rna}$, which gives the minimum number of negative edges. \begin{theorem} If $\rna{G}=1$ then $\rna{T}=1$ for all $T\in S(G)$. \end{theorem}
+Let $(G,\sigma_{f_{rna}})$ be the parity signed graph with a signature $\sigma_{f_{rna}}$ (obtained by an appropriate labelling function $f_{rna}$), which gives the minimum number of negative edges.